What are Tooth Crowns and Dental Bridges?

 Reasons for onlay restorations:

-Instructions will be provided on how to care for your new crown, and regular dental visits will help ensure that it stays in good shape.
+Instructions will be provided on how to care for your new tooth crown in Rio Rancho, and regular dental visits will help ensure that it stays in good shape.

 You can help extend the life of your new onlay by following the care instructions given to you and by maintaining good oral hygiene, a healthy diet and regular dental visits.

-A bridge replaces missing teeth with artificial teeth, looks great, and literally bridges the gap where one or more teeth may have been.
-Your bridge can be made from gold, alloys, porcelain, or a combination of these materials, and is bonded onto surrounding teeth for support.
-The success of any bridge depends on its foundation — the other teeth, gums, or bone to which it is attached.
+A dental bridge replaces missing teeth with artificial teeth, looks great, and literally bridges the gap where one or more teeth may have been.
+Your tooth bridge in Albuquerque and Rio Rancho can be made from gold, alloys, porcelain, or a combination of these materials, and is bonded onto surrounding teeth for support.
+The success of any dental bridge depends on its foundation — the other teeth, gums, or bone to which it is attached.
 Therefore, it’s very important to keep your existing teeth, gums, and jaw healthy and strong.

 BRIDGES PORCELAIN FIXED BRIDGES

-Dental bridges are permanent dental restorations that are used to replace missing teeth.
-As with almost all restorations, there are many types of bridges that you can choose from, though Dr. Giaquinto can help you make the best choice.
-The most traditional bridge, which consists of porcelain fused to metal, is also the most popular, mainly because porcelain resembles the natural color of teeth.
-With this type of bridge, two crowns are placed over two anchoring (abutment) teeth, and they are attached to artificial teeth (pontics), thereby filling the gap created by a missing tooth or by missing teeth.
+Dental bridges are permanent restorations that are used to replace missing teeth.
+As with almost all dental restorations, there are many types of tooth bridges that you can choose from, though Dr. Giaquinto can help you make the best choice.
+The most traditional dental bridge, which consists of porcelain fused to metal, is also the most popular, mainly because porcelain resembles the natural color of teeth.
+With this porcelain crown bridge, two crowns are placed over two anchoring (abutment) teeth, and they are attached to artificial teeth (pontics), thereby filling the gap created by a missing tooth or by missing teeth.
+So why wait for great teeth?
+Call Cottonwood Dental today for dental bridges in Albuquerque!

 Dental bridges will last for several years, but they might require replacement or need to be re-cemented due to normal wear over time.